 Li joined CETIS in 2008, after gaining her PhD in ICT in Education and working as a research fellow in the school of Education at Queen’s University of Belfast.
 As a Learning Technology Advisor, Li has been involved in supporting the UK OER programme, Jisc observatory project and the EU funded TEL-Map project.
 Her main areas of interest are around investigating and understanding emerging technology and innovative practice in education and their impact on the future of higher education.

 Bill Olivier (associate)

 Bill Olivier was the co-founder of Cetis and co-director for seven years, and has over 25 years experience developing innovative software for education.
 He is a former Director for Systems and Technology in the Innovation Group at Jisc which funded a large ICT R&D programme for UK further and higher education.
 In that capacity, he directed the eResearch programme, ran the Jisc side of the International e-Framework Programme, developed the Jisc Enterprise Architecture Programme and the Jisc Observatory.

-Lorna M. Campbell
+Lorna M. Campbell (associate)

 Lorna joined Cetis in 2002 as Educational Content SIG Coordinator.
 Her areas of expertise include project management, digital infrastructure for OER, open education policy, technologies for managing and distributing educational content, metadata, vocabularies, etextbooks and repositories.
 She has coordinated technical support for many Jisc development programmes including Exchange for Learning, Digital Repositories and Preservation, UK OER and OER Rapid Innovation.
 Lorna has also represented UK F/HE on a number of standards bodies including the BSI, IMS Global, the Dublin Core Metadata Initiative and CEN / ISSS Learning Technologies Workshop.